-Essays must be submitted by November 16, 2018 online as a word document or PDF.
-Online submission will be available in September.
+Online submission is now open!
+CLICK HERE to submit your essay.
+Essays must be submitted by November 16, 2018 online as a Word document or PDF.

 K-2 entries can submit their essays and drawings online, but students will have the option to mail in their drawing if preferred.
 If mailing in the drawing portion of the essay, please complete an online submission form and indicate that you will be mailing in the essay and/or drawing.